 My Name is Bond.
 Cory Bond.

 I’d argue the best male model in the world is Cory Bond.
-True, my bias is involved here but nevertheless he remains my favorite.
-I always saw him as a new generation Paul Newman.
-And I’ll never forget the day my mom enthusiastically told me there were models who moved into our building.
-She went out of her way to tell them (without my knowledge of course) how she thought I should also be a model (because she wouldn’t be a mom if she didn’t).
+True, my bias is involved, nevertheless he remains my favorite.
+I always saw him as the new generation Paul Newman.
+I’ll never forget the day my mom enthusiastically told me there were models who moved into our building.
+Apparently, without my knowledge, she told them I should be a model, because what mom wouldn’t?
 Thanks mom.

-Initially, I refused to go and meet our new beautiful neighbors because I didn’t want to be a nuisance to them, worse, become that annoying sad wannabe neighbor who would have to duck and hide whenever I saw them to avoid any awkwardness like, “Hey wannabe model that isn’t good enough to become one, how are you?”
-(This is how it would play out in my head.)
-Despite my insecurities, my mom forced me to… because moms aren’t people you say “no” to.
+Initially, I refused to meet our new beautiful neighbors.
+I didn’t want to be a nuisance, worse, become that annoying wannabe neighbor who’d have to hide whenever I saw them to avoid the unspoken awkwardness of, “Hey wannabe model that isn’t good enough, how are you?”
+At least this is how it would play out in my head.
+Despite my reluctance and insecurities, my mom still forced me to introduce myself.
+Because moms aren’t people you say no to.

-So, soon after I said “no”, I found myself reluctantly walking up the building stairs to introduce myself to the models (I took the stairs because the elevator would have been too quick).
+So, I found my reluctant self walking up the stairs to the model’s apartment.
+I took the stairs because the elevator would have been too quick.
 I can still recall how embarrassing I felt.
-I couldn’t imagine the amount of times a day these models get asked how to become one, or if they could provide a “hook-up” to a modeling agency.
-In my mind, I played out how these models probably laughed about it behind closed doors, getting a kick out of exchanging similar stories with all their beautiful model friends.
-My feelings sank further realizing how now I was going to be another one of those stories.
+I wondered about the amount of times these models get asked how to become one, or, if they could provide a “hook-up” to a modeling agency.
+I played out in mind how these models probably laughed about it behind closed doors.
+How they got a kick out of exchanging similar stories with all their beautiful model friends.
+My feelings sank further realizing that now I was going to be another one of those stories.
 Thanks mom.

-I became more nervous with every step I took.
+Every step I took increased nervousness.
 Being rejected isn’t on anyone’s to-do list and at the ripe old age of 19, this was going to be my first memorable one (high-school crushes don’t count).
-I eventually made it to their front door and stood silently for a moment before taking a deep breath.
-I knocked.
-The door opened and I was already apologizing for what I referred to as a “misunderstanding” but somehow the male model who greeted me, brushed it off with his magic model “coolness” and introduced himself and his girlfriend.
+I eventually made it to their front door and stood silently for a moment.
+I took a deep breath and knocked.
+As the door opened, I was already apologizing for what I referred to as a “misunderstanding” but somehow the male model who greeted me, brushed it off with his magic model “coolness” and introduced himself and his girlfriend.
 This model was none other than Cory Bond.
 And he just invited me into his apartment.

 I want to share two critical things modeling revealed to me.
-One was the nature of my character, the second, was the invaluable worth of someone believing in you.
+One, was the integrity of character.
+The second, was the invaluable worth of someone believing in you.

-If it weren’t for my mom pushing me to meet Cory, I probably would have never journeyed down the path of personal discovery so timely.
-Furthermore, I’ve grown to appreciate such a journey, appreciating its worth far more than any fame, money or status I could ever attain.
-The discipline to consistently make all my castings and appointments on time, the commitment of staying in physical shape and eating healthy, the craft of networking and building relationships with clients and remaining professional in the face of frequent rejection all built character, strength, integrity and professionalism.
-I learned the trade of commerce and business as a self-employed individual.
-And all these elements became a fundamental foundation that would later prove to become paramount in life.
+If it weren’t for my mom pushing me to meet Cory, I probably would have never journeyed down a path of personal discovery so timely.
+A journey I grew to appreciate more than any recognition or financial status.
+The discipline I developed to consistently make all my castings and appointments on time, the on-going commitment of staying in physical shape and eating healthy, the skills of networking and building relationships with both clients and colleagues, the maturity of remaining professional in the face of rejection, it all built character, strength, integrity and professionalism.
+I learned the nuances of commerce and business.
+I learned how to perform as a self-employed individual.
+All these elements formed a foundation that later proved to become monumental for productivity and success.

-In the same fashion, Cory demonstrated how the investment and faith in someone remains invaluable.
-His support and encouragement, when I first began modeling, not only reflected the quality of his character but eventually became a source of inspiration for me to emanate.
-Because of Cory, I have had the opportunity to learn a new profession and come across the likes of Latoya Scott-Brown, iconic agent John Babin, James Loughlin and Boss Models founder, David Bosman (Rest in peace).
-These men, throughout my modeling career, invested in me and equipped me with tools that not only refined my approach towards the modeling industry but also for life.
-I‘m not sure if they realize the enormous lasting impact they’ve had, but till this day their wisdom and knowledge remains instilled in me.
+In the same fashion as my mom, Cory demonstrated how invaluable the investment and belief in someone remains.
+His support and encouragement, when I first began modeling, not only reflected the quality of his character but eventually became a source of inspiration to emanate.
+Because of Cory, I had the opportunity to learn a new profession.
+I had the honor of working with the likes of Latoya Scott-Brown, Moani Lee, Tyron Barrington, legendary agent John Babin, James Loughlin and Boss Models founder, David Bosman (Rest in peace).
+These individuals, throughout my modeling career, invested in me and equipped me with tools that not only refined my approach towards the business of modeling but also for life.
+I‘m not sure they realize the enormous lasting impact they’ve had on me.
+But till this day, I hold fast to their wisdom and knowledge.

-I’m grateful to Cory Bond in being the catalyst for this.
-It’s been a privilege knowing him and seeing his continued success brings me joy.
-Back when we lived in the same building, I helped him in any way I could, in appreciation for his kindness (remember those apartment struggles Cory?)… hell, I’d still help him if I could, but he’s far from needing any help from me and that’s a better scenario.
-Cory is happily married and a father to a baby daughter now.
-Him and his wife have wonderful modeling/acting careers.
-Perhaps someday when Cory’s daughter grows up I can tell her that her dad was responsible for my very first wild clubbing experience (with her mom’s permission of course).
+I’m grateful to Cory Bond for being catalyst in this.
+It’s been a privilege knowing him.
+His continued success brings me joy.
+Back when we lived in the same building years ago, I helped him in any way I couldin appreciation for his kindness (remember those apartment struggles Cory?)
+I’d still help him today if I could, but he’s far from needing any help from me, and that’s a better scenario.
+Cory is happily married and a father.
+He and his wife have wonderful modeling/acting careers.
+Perhaps someday when Cory’s kid grows up I can share how their dad changed my life (and maybe how’s he also responsible for my very first clubbing experience).

-As we journey down the path of life, embrace the structural components that refine the nature of your workflow and personal evolution.
+As you journey down the path of life, embrace its challenges by adapting habits that will refine your character towards evolution.